Tsutomu Miyazaki: Murders

 On 3 October 1988, Miyazaki abducted Masami Yoshizawa, aged 7, after spotting her while driving along a rural road.
 He had offered Yoshizawa a ride, which she accepted, then drove her to the same place he had killed Konno.
 Miyazaki killed Yoshizawa, engaged in sexual acts with her corpse, and took her clothes with him when he departed.
 Two months later, on 12 December 1988, he abducted Erika Namba, aged 4, as she was returning home from a friend's house.
 Miyazaki forced her into his car and drove to a parking lot in Naguri, where he forced her to remove her clothes in the back seat and began to take pictures of her.
 He killed Namba, tied her hands and feet behind her back, covered her with a bedsheet, and placed her body in his car's trunk.
 He disposed of her clothes in a wooded area and left her body in the adjoining parking lot, where it was discovered three days later.
 On 20 December, Namba's family received a postcard sent by Miyazaki with a message assembled using words cut out of magazines: 「絵梨香、かぜ、せき、のど、楽、死 」 ("Erika.
 Cold.
 Cough.
 Throat.
 Rest.
 Death.")

 On 6 June 1989, Miyazaki convinced Ayako Nomoto, aged 5, to allow him to take pictures of her.
 He then led Nomoto into his car and murdered her, covered her corpse with a bedsheet and placed her in his trunk.
-Miyazaki took the corpse into his apartment and spent the next two days engaging in sexual acts with it, taking photos and video of the remains in various positions.
+Miyazaki took the corpse into his apartment and spent the next two days engaging in sexual acts with her body, taking photos and videos of the remains in various positions.
 When Nomoto's corpse began to decompose, Miyazaki dismembered it, abandoning her torso in a cemetery and her head in the nearby hills.
 He kept her hands, drinking blood from and cannibalizing them.
 Fearing that the police would find Nomoto's body parts, Miyazaki returned to the cemetery and the hills two weeks later and carried the remains back to his apartment, where he hid them in his closet.

 Arrest

 On 23 July 1989, Miyazaki saw two sisters playing in a park in Hachiōji and managed to separate the younger of the sisters from the older one, who stayed behind.
-He was taking photographs of the younger daughter, whom he had convinced to strip nude, when he was caught by their father, who attacked Miyazaki but was unable to restrain him.
+He was taking photographs of the younger one, whom he had convinced to strip nude, when he was caught by their father, who attacked Miyazaki but was unable to restrain him.
 After fleeing on foot, Miyazaki eventually returned to the park to retrieve his car, whereupon he was arrested by police responding to a call by the father.
 A search of his two-room bungalow produced 5,763 videotapes, some containing anime and slasher films (later used as reasoning for his crimes).
 Interspersed among them was video footage and photos of his victims.
 Miyazaki, who retained a perpetually calm and collected demeanor during his trial, appeared indifferent to his capture.